 Day 1 – The South Side of Monte Bianco

-Day 2 – Alpine Start & Journey in to the Paradiso National Park
+Day 2 – Alpine Start & Journey In To Gran Paradiso National Park

-You can check out the view of the Paradiso North Face & Glacier ascent from the hut webcam here.
+Here you can check out the view of the Gran Paradiso North Face & Glacier ascent from the hut webcam.

 On summit day breakfast is usually served at around 4am and our intention will be to leave the hut 45 mins after that.
 A rocky path leads us up across stony meadows and on to the glacier.
 Here we put on harness, crampons and rope for the trek up the glacier as a roped team.